 If you reside in the US, you know how people wait for Black Friday and Cyber Monday sales (following Thanksgiving) every year and get great discounts on various products and services.
-All online and brick-and-mortar shops, catering to US consumer base, attract potential customers with tempting offers for everything they would need for the upcoming holidays.
+All online and brick-and-mortar shops catering to the US consumer base attract potential customers with tempting offers for everything they would need for the upcoming holidays.

-But did you know that the concept of Black Friday and Cyber Monday has spread to other regions of the world, too?
-These celebrations and the resultant retail boom also take place in China, Canada, France, and the UK.
+But did you know that the concept of Black Friday and Cyber Monday has spread to other regions, too?
+These celebrations and the resultant retail boom also occur in China, Canada, France, and the UK.

-Before we start discussing about how different regions celebrate these days, let’s take a quick look back at how it all started.
+Before discussing how different regions celebrate these days, let’s take a quick look at how it all started.

 The second theory says that bookkeepers of all shops in the US followed the method of listing all losses in red and all profits in black.
 As the day after Thanksgiving saw crowds thronging shops for holiday shopping, business owners reported profits and were finally out of the red.
 And so it became a norm to call it Black Friday.

 The shopping madness that followed every Thanksgiving Day called for extra security, and the police worked extra hours to handle the crowds.
 Hence, the third theory says that they started referring to this day as Black Friday, and the term just caught on.